JuliaCI/PkgBenchmark.jl/docs/src/run_benchmarks.md

 benchmarkpkg
 ```

-The results of a benchmark is returned as a `BenchmarkResult`
+The results of a benchmark is returned as a `BenchmarkResult`:

 ```@docs
 PkgBenchmark.BenchmarkResults